matthew-richard/mattrichard-me/README.md

 Debug mode is for when you're testing and modifying the site on a dev machine.
 It's probably what you'll run first.

-Debug mode uses self-signed SSL certificates, and instead of constantly monitoring the repo, it attaches a volume to the docker image so that you can modify files locally and see the results in real time.
+Debug mode uses self-signed SSL certificates, and instead of constantly monitoring the repo, it attaches a volume to the docker image so that you can modify files locally and see the results in real time, without the ceremony or commitment of pushing to the repo.

 If you provide AWS credentials, debug mode can also provide convenient shortcuts for stopping, starting, and monitoring the EC2 instances that are running the site in prod mode.